secretknowledge/NongManager/README.md

 ## _Troubleshooting_
 Under construction...
 Come back later :)
 For now just report the issue and I will see how I can help.

+## _Contributing_
+Just make a fork and add your changes!
+I would love any help that I can get.